Southern Indiana Police believe shoplifting suspects are part of criminal ring

 "A lady had concealed some items in her purse,” explained Chief Doyne Little, Edinburgh Police Department.

-"When she went to go out, store alarms went off,” explained Chief Little.
-“So, the staff there asked to check for any sensors they may have left and asked to look in her purse, and she refused."
+"When she went to go out, store alarms went off,” Little said.
+"So, the staff there asked to check for any sensors they may have left and asked to look in her purse, and she refused."

-Chief Little says police stopped Dudley on I-65 North.
-And just a few hours later, police responded to a "snatch and grab" at the Polo Store.
+Little said police stopped Dudley on I-65 North.
+Just a few hours later, police responded to a "snatch and grab" at the Polo Store.

-"Employees there said they had grabbed armloads of stuff and just walked out," said Chief Little.
+"Employees there said they had grabbed armloads of stuff and just walked out," he said.

-The chief said that led to a high speed chase on Southbound I-65, involving multiple police agencies.
+The chief said that led to a high speed chase on I-65S involving multiple police agencies.

-Police said, inside the smashed black Kia Optima were 22-year-old Tatyana Burgess, 20-year-old Jernithia Bell, several thousand dollars in stolen merchandise and a possible connection to other cases.
+Inside the smashed vehicle were 22-year-old Tatyana Burgess, 20-year-old Jernithia Bell, several thousand dollars in stolen merchandise and a possible connection to other cases, police said.

-Chief Little explained, "We are investigating the potential of this being a group that's out doing this.
-I think from May 25 through today, we have arrested a total of 10 people.
-8 of those 10 people are from the Louisville and Tennessee areas.
-So, the chances of that many groups coming up here without being related are pretty slim
+"We are investigating the potential of this being a group that's out doing this.
+I think from May 25 through today, we have arrested a total of 10 people," Little said.
+"Eight of those 10 people are from the Louisville and Tennessee areas.
+So, the chances of that many groups coming up here without being related are pretty slim."

-Police say some of the stolen merchandise is from Christian Dior and Marshalls, which aren't sold in Edinburgh and why Chief Little believes the suspects are part of a multi-state shoplifting ring, strategically hitting several locations.
+Police say some of the stolen merchandise is from Christian Dior and Marshalls, which aren't sold at the Edinburgh outlet.
+That's why Little believes the suspects are part of a multi-state shoplifting ring, strategically hitting several locations.

-"They’re looking for the easiest place to do the crime and get on an interstate or a road that will lead them in a quick pace to get away.”
-Said Chief Little.
+"They’re looking for the easiest place to do the crime and get on an interstate or a road that will lead them in a quick pace to get away,” Little said.
 “Our Indiana Premium Outlet along with Simpsonville, Kentucky's outlet and other outlets along the way."

 Copyright 2021 WDRB Media.
 All Rights Reserved.